 Most of us do not buy a poppy because we want to have the nicest one or the biggest one, nor do we put one on our vehicle to show off.
 We buy one because we want to help the Poppy Appeal charity and because it means something to us.
 We are thinking about war.
 Sometimes that means the Great War or the Second World War, even as they creep further back in the rear-view mirror of our collective consciousness.

-And perhaps Mr Liew overlooks, when thinking of our remembrance rituals in his particular way, that his world is not necessarily the same as that of the person standing next to him, or in the row behind, or in the seats opposite.
-After all, hundreds maybe thousands of people in that stadium,, where he stands thinking about his gas bill, would have been directly and personally affected by conflict.
+Perhaps Mr Liew overlooks, when thinking of our remembrance rituals in his particular way, that his world is not necessarily the same as that of the person standing next to him, or in the row behind.
+After all, hundreds maybe thousands of people in that stadium, where he stands thinking about his gas bill, would have been directly and personally affected by conflict.

-Remembrance rituals around the armistice period, poppies and all, remain a rare unifying custom which is almost always respected without a trace of affectation or pretence.
+Remembrance rituals, poppies and all, remain a rare unifying custom which is almost always respected without a trace of affectation or pretence.
 By way of example, my teacher mother tells me that the 2 minutes at 11 o’clock on Armistice Day was, in one of her more unruly schools, one of the very few times when there was complete silence and immaculate behaviour.
 There was nothing staged or self-conscious in that simple act of remembrance.
 It mattered for those children.

 And unlike Mr Liew, I would argue that poppies and remembrance are closely tied to sport.

 Sporting events are among the most appropriate and poignant environments in which past conflicts are observed each November.
-This country’s very culture is partly defined by the two world wars, such were their magnitude.
+This country’s very culture is partly defined by the two world wars.
 Sport is also a significant part of what makes our culture and defines us.